abdullahsaif/daily-activity/README.md

 Updated from web - November 24 Updated from web - November 24 Updated from web - November 24 Updated from web - November 24 Updated from web - November 24 Updated from web - November 24
 Updated from web - November 25 Updated from web - November 25 Updated from web - November 25 Updated from web - November 25 Updated from web - November 25 Updated from web - November 25
 Updated from web - November 26 Updated from web - November 26 Updated from web - November 26 Updated from web - November 26 Updated from web - November 26 Updated from web - November 26
-Updated from web - November 27 Updated from web - November 27 Updated from web - November 27 Updated from web - November 27
+Updated from web - November 27 Updated from web - November 27 Updated from web - November 27 Updated from web - November 27 Updated from web - November 27